 The University reserves the right to cancel any registration for which the student in question has not complied with appropriate procedures, rules and regulations, and the financial requirements of the University.
-Notably, students will be dropped from a class roster if they do not participate in the class by the drop/add deadline.
+Notably, a student will be dropped from a class roster if the student does not participate in the class by the drop/add deadline.
 Participation is defined by the faculty member for the class delivery mode.
-If there is an emergency that prevents a student from participating in an online or face-to-face class during the first week of class, the student should contact the professor and the Office of Records and Registration before the schedule adjustment period ends to discuss whether the student may be retained in the course or added after the class has started.
+If there is an emergency that prevents a student from participating in an online class or in a face-to-face class during the first week of class, the student should contact the professor and the Office of Records and Registration before the schedule adjustment period ends to discuss whether the student may be retained in the course or added after the class has started.
 Once the schedule adjustment period ends, however, the student remains on the course roll unless the student takes action to withdraw.

-Students should be aware that the University does not cancel any student's registration for nonpayment.
-Students must withdraw from class(es), and failure to do so will create a financial obligation to the University even if the student does not attend class(es).
-Please review the appropriate policy in the Tuition and Fees section of this catalog or at www.ubalt.edu/bursar.
+Students should be aware that they must withdraw from class(es) they do not wish to attend.
+Failure to do so will create a financial obligation to the University even if the student does not attend class(es).
+Please review the appropriate policy in the Tuition and Fees section of this catalog or at ubalt.edu/bursar.